Bacelarella gibbosa: Description

+Bacelarella gibbosa has distinctive copulatory organs.
+It has very long hairs on its palpal tibia, which has a small sharp spike, or tibial apophysis.
+It ends in a long, hairy and bent cymbium, to which is attached a small round palpal bulb.
+The palpal bulb is dominated by a long thin embolus that distinguishes it from other species in the genus.
+Its embolus starts at the bottom of its palpal bulb, circles round and projects from the top winding its way to the top of its cymbium.

 As is typical for the genus, the female is larger than the male.
-The cephalothorax is between 3.3 and 3.8 mm from front to back and between 2.5 and 2.9 mm from side to side while the abdomen measures between 3.2 and 3.4 mm in length and between 2.2 and 2.6 mm in width.
-The carapace is similar in shape but lighter in colour apart from the area around the eyes, which are also marked with translucent hairs and long brown bristles.
-The clypeus is also lighter brown and the mouth parts are lighter, although the chelicerae are similar.
-The spinnerets are all yellow while the legs are brown.
-The epigyne has a pocket with a furrow and two large oval depressions.
-The copulatory ducts and spermatheca and slightly sclerotized.
-The larger size of the pocket differentiates the species from the similar Bacelarella pavida.
+Its cephalothorax is between 3.3 and 3.8 mm from front to back and between 2.5 and 2.9 mm from side to side.
+Its carapace is similar in shape but is moderately high and lighter in colour apart from the area around the eyes, which are also marked with translucent hairs and long brown bristles.
+Its sternum is yellow.
+It has light brown mouthparts and dark brown chelicerae.
+Its three teeth are arranged similarly to the male.

+The female's oval abdomen measures between 3.2 and 3.4 mm in length and between 2.2 and 2.6 mm in width.
+It is generally brownish-grey on top with a pattern of dark and light small spots over much of its surface, a whitish band crossing near the rear and a white patch at its end.
+The underside of its abdomen is similar in design to the male.
+Its spinnerets are all brownish while the legs are yellow.
+Its epigyne, the external visible part of its copulatory organs, has a pocket at the furrow towards its rear and two large oval depressions.
+Its copulatory ducts and spermatheca and slightly sclerotized.
+The larger size of the pocket differentiates the species from related species.

 Distribution and habitat

-The species is endemic to Nigeria.
+Bacelarella spiders have only been seen in sub-Saharan Africa.
+Bacelarella gibbosa is endemic to Nigeria.
 The holotype for the species was found in Cross River State in 1980.
 It has also been found in other areas in the state, generally in vegetation, both plantations and rainforest.
 The genus prefers darker areas away from sunlight, except at times of courtship when vision plays an important role.